 Angkor Wat lived up to our own hype.
 It had been one place Paul had always wanted to visit since he was a child and one particular stunning sunrise over Angkor Wat on our second day saw him moved to tears that he had reached this one goal.

-The pristine Cambodian beaches and islands where Paul learned to dive and I began to conquer my fear of the water.
-We went on two liveaboard trips and our time in this part of the country left us with an enduring love for the weird and wonderfully colourful world under the waves.
+The pristine Cambodian beaches and islands were where Paul learned to dive and I began to conquer my fear of the water.
+We went on two liveaboard trips and our time in this part of the country left us with an enduring love for the wonderfully weird and colourful world under the waves.

-Borneo’s jungles and wildlife were an adventure on the river under the sun, the warm rain and the stars where we met orangutans, gibbons, and wild boar and slept to the sound of monkeys chattering in the trees.
+Borneo’s jungles and wildlife were an adventure on the river under the sun, the warm rain and the stars where we met orangutans, gibbons, and wild boar, and slept to the sound of monkeys chattering in the trees.

-Donggala, 0ur last stop in Sulawesi on the central west coast near Palu has turned into one of our happy places and we hope to return for the third time soon to Prince John Dive Resort.
+Donggala, our last stop in Sulawesi on the central west coast near Palu has turned into one of our happy places and we hope to return for the third time soon to Prince John Dive Resort.

 Bali was a means to an end to get to Australia cheaply and quickly, and our decision to stay in the north east was a sensible one.
-We spent the last week of our 9 month journey in Tulamben quietly reflecting, diving (Paul), snorkelling, reading (me) and contemplating our return to the rat race.
+We spent the last week of our 9 month journey in Tulamben quietly reflecting, snorkelling, diving (Paul), reading (me), and contemplating our return to the rat race.

 But our trip didn’t end there.
-After a week or so in Adelaide doing the family and meeting the in-laws at last, we set off along the spectacular Great Ocean Road towards Melbourne where we would make our home for the foreseeable future.
+After a week or so in Adelaide doing the family thing and meeting the in-laws at last, we set off along the spectacular Great Ocean Road towards Melbourne where we would make our home for the foreseeable future.